meastt/SeniorScamBlock/SHARE_FEATURE_GUIDE.md

 1. Build the app: `npx expo run:ios`
 2. Open Messages app
 3. Long-press a message
-4. Tap Share → Scam Guard
+4. Tap Share → Elder Sentry

 #### On Android Emulator:
 1. Build the app: `npx expo run:android`
 2. Open any app with text
-3. Select text → Share → Scam Guard
+3. Select text → Share → Elder Sentry

 #### Note for Expo Go:
 Share extensions may not work in Expo Go.
 You need to build a development build: